datduyng/hackathon-2024-05-voiceassistant/README.md

 # EchoAI

-EchoAI reimagine how LLM should be used and interact in your daily life
+EchoAI reimagine how LLM should be used and interact in your daily life through providing the seamsly voice interface and sandbox to run and automate code on your computer

 ## EchoAI Skills
 - When creating skill, it will be saved under a temporary folder